 Clearly, that’s not a “ready to buy” crowd.
 It’s a “think, plan, draft” crowd.

 That changes the rails, but not necessarily the shopping behavior.
 Just because the buy button moved inside the chat doesn’t mean shoppers will skip the steps they trust most.
+Because who pays without comparing prices, checking reviews, scrolling through pictures, or even without asking their friends?

-I think we’ve seen this film before.
 Remember when Voice commerce, Messenger chatbots, AR mirrors all launched with billion-dollar projections?
 They all fizzled.

 All worked technically.
 All failed behaviorally.